jimhigson/oboe.js-dissertation/main/main.md

 soft-real-time events to the client side.
 This kind of streaming intersects only narrowly with the aims of the XHR2 progress event.
 Whereas
-XHR2 enables downloads to be viewed as streams but does not otherwise disrupt the sequence of http's request-response model, streaming frameworks facilitate an entirely different sequence, that of perpetual data.
+XHR2 enables downloads to be viewed as streams but does not otherwise disrupt the sequence of HTTP's request-response model, streaming frameworks facilitate an entirely different sequence, that of perpetual data.
 Consider a webmail interface; initially the user's inbox is downloaded via REST and a streaming download might be used to make